Wologman/Mental_Health/00_Effective Remote Work Habits.md

 **30 minutes preparation** before focussed work doing something calming.
 Include some deep breathing somewhere peaceful.
 Could just be having coffee on the beach, or bike up the Maitai.
 Or stretching.
 Or folding clothes while listening to music.
 Clear the workspace of clutter, do anything really urgent, respond to any urgent messages.

 But do try to start work by 9:00 am at the latest.
-So go to bed early enough, & get up early enough, in that order, no point being tired either!
-It just makes the day less pressured, and I don't find myself upset I've not done anything meaningful before lunch.
+So go to bed early enough & get up early enough.
+In that order, no point being tired either!
+An early start makes the day less pressured, and I don't find myself upset I've not done anything meaningful before lunch.

 ### Flow
 It's all about achieving flow.
 This idea was introduced by psychologist Mihaly Csikszentmihalyi, and is summarised in *Creativity: The Psychology of Discovery and Invention* by these nine elements: